yuikns/knm/README.md

 Please visit [the release page](https://github.com/yuikns/knm/releases), and download the latest `knm.crx` file.

-After you get the .crx file, you can visit <chrome://extensions/>, and then drag & drop the `knm.crx` onto the page.
+After you get the .crx file, you can visit the extensions manage page (as for me, I will type `chrome://extensions` on my address bar), and then drag & drop the `knm.crx` onto the page.

 As an alternative solution, you can also load the pack directly.

-Please download this repository first, and then visit <chrome://extensions/> in your chome, turn the `developer mode` on on top right.
+Please download this repository first, and then visit extensions management page in your chome, turn the `developer mode` on on top right.
 You should find a new tab on the top.

 Click the first buttion `Load unpackaged`, and choose the source folder.
 You will also get this modified theme.